kadimi/simple-country-redirect/readme.txt

 == Changelog ==
 = 1.2.0 =
-* Add option to exclude posts of any type.
+* Add option to exclude posts of any type
-* Exclude feeds from redirections.
+* Exclude feeds from redirections

 = 1.0.0 =
-* Initial release.
+* Initial release